DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ### **Turnstile**

 Cloudflare’s [Turnstile](https://developers.cloudflare.com/turnstile/) allows [challenges](https://developers.cloudflare.com/waf/reference/cloudflare-challenges/) anywhere on your site.
 It runs in standard browsers, including mobile, and can be used in native apps via WebViews for iOS and Android.
 [Implicit rendering](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#implicitly-render-the-turnstile-widget) auto-loads on static pages, while [explicit rendering](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#explicitly-render-the-turnstile-widget) offers control over when and where it appears, ideal for dynamic content or Single-Page Applications (SPAs).
+Learn more about the differences [here](https://developers.cloudflare.com/turnstile/tutorials/implicit-vs-explicit-rendering).

 When [integrating on mobile](https://developers.cloudflare.com/turnstile/get-started/mobile-implementation/), address common issues to ensure smooth functionality.

+It is also suggested to [integrate Turnstile with WAF and Bot Management](https://developers.cloudflare.com/turnstile/tutorials/integrating-turnstile-waf-and-bot-management).

 ---